-Mama June Weight Loss 2017: Down To 199 lbs.
+Mama June Weight Loss 2017: Down to 199 lbs.
 As Daughter Questions Motives

-In the midst of her 2017 weight loss journey, “Mama” June Shannon’s eldest daughter, Anna “Chickadee” Cardwell has spoken out, questioning her mothers’ motives for shedding the weight.
+In the midst of her 2017 weight loss journey, “Mama” June Shannon’s eldest daughter, Anna “Chickadee” Cardwell has spoken out questioning her mothers’ motives for shedding the weight.

 Speaking to E!
 News on Thursday, Cardwell, who has a notoriously strained relationship with Mama June, voiced her opinion on the situation.